Get Your Own Agent

 Open Terminal and paste this:

-The setup script will install Node.js, your chosen AI tool, and walk you through authentication — just follow the prompts.
+Creates ~/Documents/ai-do-agent/ with everything inside.
+The setup script walks you through the rest — just follow the prompts.

 Windows